 Vitamin B Complex 100

-A total of 14 drugs (37 brand and generic names) are known to interact with Vitamin B Complex 100.
+A total of 11 drugs are known to interact with Vitamin B Complex 100.

 - Vitamin B Complex 100 is a member of the drug class vitamin and mineral combinations.

 - Vitamin B Complex 100 is used to treat the following conditions:

 Drug and food interactions

 Food decreases the levels of isoniazid in your body.
 Take isoniazid on an empty stomach at least 1 hour before or 2 hours after a meal.
 This will make it easier for your body to absorb the medication.
 If nausea occurs, ask your doctor if you can take isoniazid with food.
 Avoid alcohol while taking isoniazid.
 Alcohol may increase the risk of damage to the liver during isoniazid treatment.
 Alcohol can also cause isoniazid side effects to get worse.
 Contact your doctor if you experience flushing, chills, headache, nausea, vomiting, and diarrhea.

 No warnings were found for your selected drugs.